imballinst/imballinst.dev/src/pages/blog/making-testing-in-frontend-fun.md

 ### Track the effort

 Firstly, metrics!
-There is no better way to prove that all tests that you have written are worth it without the data.
+There is no better way to prove that all tests that you have written are worth it.
 Check out how many bugs (maybe focus on regression) that happened during past development cycles and see if the numbers are reduced as we add more tests.

 For example, maybe previously every time we implemented something, we introduced an unrelated bug.
-However, with the tests guarding our development cycle, we could catch the regression in PRs, ensuring that we have both more robust software and a faster development cycle.
+However, with the tests guarding our development cycle, we can catch the regression in PRs, ensuring we have more robust software and faster development cycle.

-This could be great proof that we are not only building good software but also a good culture.
-Get your name shining with those shining numbers.
+This could be great proof that we are not only building quality software but also a good culture.
+Get your name shining with those sparkling numbers.

 ### Know how to test

 Imagine if we are implementing a feature, but we don't know how to manually test it.
 It's as frustrating as not knowing how to write an automated test. _Usually_, what makes something hard to test is because it is too complex.
-For example, module B depends on module A, which is a very big module in itself, so when we want to test module B, we also have to set up module A, which can't be done because of one or other reasons (e.g. maybe module A is using framework-specific variables).
+For example, module B depends on module A, which is a very big module in itself, so when we want to test module B, we also have to set up module A, which can't be done because of one or other reasons (e.g. maybe module A is using framework-specific variables, so that is another dependency that we have to set up).

 In that case, what we can do is that, we "extract the core" functionality of module B that doesn't require module A. Let's imagine that the flow is like this:

 1. Module A instantiates module B
 2. Module B does the initialization and all that
-3. Module B fetches a list of repositories from a service
+3. Module B fetches a list of repositories from GitHub
 4. Module A uses the fetched list and stores it in a variable

 If we want to test module B, we can test from step 1, or we can start smaller, for example at step 2 or step 3. _If_ at step 2 we require framework-specific stuff that is not available in the test environment, then we may have to refactor how module B is instantiated.
 For example: